Yes2011/CryptoPrices/README.md

 # Background

 The code was written to illustrate usage of the new async/await capabilities in iOS 15.
-These new capabilities significantly how we can handle asynchronous API calls without using Dispatch queues, Combine and the like.
+These new capabilities significantly improve how we can handle asynchronous API calls without using Dispatch queues, Combine and the like.
 The app has been given a shiny UI to make it more visually appealing.

 #  Features